 I didn’t think much about why I felt too tired to exercise that day, but if you have ever experienced something similar, there may be an explanation.
 A study from the University of Adelaide in Australia suggests that the phenomenon is quite real and probably related to hormone levels, which vary dramatically throughout the course of the menstrual cycle.

 According to the study of young, sedentary women, exercise is most difficult from ovulation to the before the menstrual period starts.
-During this time, two of the principle menstrual cycle hormones, estrogen and progesterone, are very low.
+During this time, two of the principle menstrual cycle hormones, estrogen and progesterone, are low.

-Authors believed that these hormones may influence the body’s energy metabolism at rest and during exercise.
-They suggested that when these hormone levels are low, women may end up contending with more waste products—such as lactic acid and carbon dioxide—from the metabolic consumption of carbohydrates, which can contribute to muscle soreness and premature fatigue.
+Researchers believed that these hormones may influence the body’s energy metabolism at rest and during exercise.
+They suggested that when these hormone levels are low, women may end up contending with more waste products—such as lactic acid and carbon dioxide—from the metabolic consumption of carbohydrates.
+This can contribute to muscle soreness and premature fatigue.

 In the study, a group of women went through the same exercises at different points during their menstrual cycles.
 Although the women completed the same exercise test in both phases of the menstrual cycle, the exercise test conducted at the beginning of the month took longer to complete and the women reported feeling more physically and mentally fatigued at this time point.

 While hormone levels may lead to difficulty with exercise during the menstrual period, exercise is a good remedy for the symptoms many women encounter before and during their periods.
 Exercise can improve your mood, increase your metabolism, and help reduce bloating.
-In addition, he American College of Obstetricians and Gynecologists advises women to exercise to help alleviate menstrual cramps.
+In addition, the American College of Obstetricians and Gynecologists advises women to exercise to help alleviate menstrual cramps.

 According to the 2008 Physical Activity Guidelines for Americans, all adults need at least 150 minutes of moderate intensity aerobic physical activity each week, which amounts to 30 minutes a day.

-There are also nutritional supplements that can help with premenstrual syndrome symptoms:
+There are also nutritional supplements that may help with premenstrual syndrome symptoms: